Vivek7738/Hospital-Management-System/README.md

 ## Description

-SWasthya is a comprehensive healthcare management system designed to streamline patient care and healthcare administration.
-This PHP-based application integrates features such as patient registration, doctor management, appointment scheduling, and secure data handling.
+Swasthya is a comprehensive healthcare management system designed to streamline patient care and healthcare administration.
+This PHP-based application integrates features such as patient registration, doctor management, appointment scheduling, and A.I integrated Xray image Analysis with Quick Access and secure data handling.
 It utilizes XAMPP for local development and testing.

 ## Prerequisites